 A felony DUI offense that also involves damage to a person or property can become a life-changing event in your life.
 This is because the offense can put a blemish on your record while creating an unprecedented financial burden for you.
 You will need a qualified and professional attorney to help you through the process and defend yourself effectively.

-Here at the Hooper Law Offices, we can help you seek lower penalties or have the charges against you dismissed altogether.
+Here at the Aaron Hooper, Attorney at Law, we can help you seek lower penalties or have the charges against you dismissed altogether.
 By creating a strong defense, we also reduce any chances of restitution in your DUI case.
 Reach out to us today to discuss your case in detail.